 If you are a part-time worker or in a job-sharing work arrangement you should be aware of how your pattern of work can affect your social insurance record.
 This is particularly relevant if you are part-time or job-sharing with a week off as part of your work pattern because you may miss out paying a PRSI contribution for the week you are not working.
 Find out more about part-time and job-share workers and social insurance contributions.

-All records of your insurance contributions are kept and managed by the PRSI Records section in the Department of Social Protection.
+All records of your insurance contributions are kept and managed by the PRSI Records section in the Department of Employment Affairs and Social Protection.
 The Department is responsible for the payments made as a result of your social insurance contributions.

 Where to apply